qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

     11   0.3  0.874634  0.010338    B         1      raw   1024

 where the experiment consists of two subset series A and B, and the experiment parameter (xval) is scanned from 0.1 to 0.3 in each subset.
-For each condition, the experiment is run twice for some reason.
-Each column represents following quantity.
+In this example, the experiment is run twice for each condition.
+The role of each column is as follows:

 - ``xval``: Parameter scanned in the experiment.
 This value must be defined in the circuit metadata.
 - ``yval``: Nominal part of the outcome.
 The outcome is something like expectation value, which is computed from the experiment result with the data processor.